Emad-H/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 Since the tool does not know what to do when both conditions are false, it will infer a latch to store the latest value of the output.
 When both conditions are false, the stored value in the latch will be driven to the output.

 We must always take into consideration what hardware will our verilog code directly be translated to.
-Sometimes however, incomplete IF constructs are perfectly fine in cases such as counters where latches must store the previous output as the input when no enable condition is found.
+Sometimes however, incomplete ```if``` constructs are perfectly fine in cases such as counters where latches must store the previous output as the input when no enable condition is found.

 ### CASE Constructs

 Let's look at the following verilog code block.
 Here, the inferred hardware would be a 4:1 multiplexer.
-Note that CASE statements do not have prioiry logic like IF statements.
+Note that ```case``` statements do not have prioiry logic like ```if``` statements.

 ```verilog
 always @(*)